sendbird/sendbird-chat-sample-android/groupchannel-local-caching-ktx/README.md

 ## Running the app

-Open this project in Android Studio and select 'run configurations' to view a dropdown of feature-level Chat samples to choose from.
+Open this project in Android Studio and select 'run configurations' and choose `groupchannel-local-caching-ktx` from a dropdown.

 Once a sample is chosen, create a device and run the app on an Android device or Android emulator.